 1 Urology started.
-I was very new at that time into 2 nursing and this was a brand new speciality, and he would have encouraged us to undertake training of any 3 Indeed, when I trained there was no degrees at nature.
-4 5 that time, so, like a lot of others along with me, we 14:23 would have, through self-directed learning at 6 7 universities or whatever, completed our nursing degrees 8 in early 2000 and then progressed to take a post-graduate diploma in specialist practice.
-9 So, I definitely would have found him very supportive in that 14:23 10 11 nature.

-- 12 379 Q. Before I read the paragraphs, were you involved in the13 organisation CURE? - 14 Α. Yes, for a period of time.
+I was very new at that time into 2 nursing and this was a brand new speciality, and he 3 would have encouraged us to undertake training of any 4 nature.
+Indeed, when I trained there was no degrees at 5 that time, so, like a lot of others along with me, we 14:23 6 would have, through self-directed learning at 7 universities or whatever, completed our nursing degrees 8 in early 2000 and then progressed to take a 9 post-graduate diploma in specialist practice.
+So, I 10 definitely would have found him very supportive in that 14:23 11 nature.
+12 379 Q. Before I read the paragraphs, were you involved in the 13 organisation CURE?
+14 Α. Yes, for a period of time.
 When it was first set up, I 15 was a junior staff nurse at that time so I would have 14:23 16 been involved in, like, ticket sales or helping out at 17 functions that they would have had.
-Then for about a 18 10-year period from 2000 to 2010 approximately, I would 19 have assisted with secretarial duties and the 20 coordination of fundraising, usually gala balls and 14:24 that type of thing.
-21 - 22 380 Q. Did they organise or invite people to seek funding for 23 courses that you might have benefitted from?
-24 A. That would have been encouraged.
+Then for about a 18 10-year period from 2000 to 2010 approximately, I would 19 have assisted with secretarial duties and the 20 coordination of fundraising, usually gala balls and 14:24 21 that type of thing.
+22 380 Q. Did they organise or invite people to seek funding for 23 courses that you might have benefitted from?
+24 Α. That would have been encouraged.
 It was about research 25 and education.
-It was for nurses as well as doctors. - 25 and education.
 It was for nurses as well as doctors.
 14:24 26 We would have activity encouraged junior staff and 27 anyone in the team to avail of that.
 Modules at that 28 time were probably £200 or £300 each, but if you were 29 young, married, small children, everybody has their own